nielskee/draft-articles/TechnicalHiringPart2.md

 ## Coding assignments

-If you need to scale up your technical screening, for most organisations this will be a better way than the online route.
+If you need to scale up your technical screening, this will be a better way than the online route.

+The basic idea is this - you set a small programming assigment along with a specification, and give to the candidate.
+They work on it at a time that suits them.
+You give them up to a week to get it back to you on GitHub (now) or an emailed zip file (back in Ye Olden Dayes).

 There are many benefits.
 For one thing, you can set a challenge that's a better fit for the core skillset of the role you're recruiting